gtiosclub/bootcamp-module-7/README.md

 #### What you've accomplished today:

-- [ ] Understand the basics of MVVM architecture
+- [ ] Understand the basics of MVVM architecture.
-- [ ] Implement a simple MVVM structure in SwiftUI
+- [ ] Implement a simple MVVM structure in SwiftUI.
-- [ ] Add navigation between views
+- [ ] Add navigation between views.
-- [ ] Display grocery items using SwiftUI components
+- [ ] Create and manage grocery lists using SwiftUI components.
-- [ ] Add interactivity to your app
+- [ ] Add items to your grocery list.